-Job hunting is not an easy process, it can be stressful and could take a lot longer than you expect.
-Dealing with recruiters is one steps before getting hired.
+Job hunting is not an easy process.
+It can be stressful and could take a lot longer than you expect.
+Dealing with recruiters is one step before getting hired.

-A recruiter is the middle man between you and your possible future employer, it a very important stage in getting employed, and the easier you make it for the recruiter the more likely you are get hired.
+A recruiter is the middle man between you and your possible future employer.
+It's a very important stage in getting employed and the easier you make it for the recruiter, the more likely you are get hired.

 These are eight things to avoid when dealing with a recruiter

 - Applying for jobs you have no experience in - When doing this, it means you could be unsure of what you are applying for and it makes it more difficult for you to get hired.

 - Incessantly calling the recruiter - Though a follow-up phone call is necessary, recruiters often have to wait for information from their clients so constantly phoning them only make it difficult for them to assist you.